 3. Use the pen to mark the number of the candidate you want to vote for on the ballot paper (in the circle to the right of the ballot).
 Do not write anything else on the ballot paper!

-*Current:* # Voting in advance

-1. Present your ID to the election officer, who will give you a ballot.